Bluepuff71/OOP-Project/README.md

 This is the repository for my object oriented project.

 ## Documentation
-The documentation can be found here: bluepuff71.github.io/TTU-Stuff/
+The documentation can be found [here](bluepuff71.github.io/TTU-Stuff/ "Project Documentation").